-Symbol Name and Function Asserted State Туре WP WRITE PROTECT: The WP pin controls the hardware locking feature of the device.
-Please refer to "Protection Commands and Features" on page 12 for more details on protection features and the WP pin.
+Symbol Name and Function Asserted State Туре SO (I/O 1) SERIAL OUTPUT: The SO pin is used to shift data out from the device.
+Data on the SO pin is always clocked out on the falling edge of SCK.
+With the Dual-Output Read commands, the SO Pin remains an output pin (I/O 1) in conjunction with other pins to allow two bits of data on (I/O 1-0) to be clocked out on every falling edge of SCK To maintain consistency with the SPI nomenclature, the SO (I/O 1) pin will be referenced as the SO pin unless specifically addressing the Dual-I/O modes in which case it will be referenced as I/O 1 The SO pin will be in a high-impedance state whenever the device is deselected (CS is deasserted). - Input/Output WP WRITE PROTECT: The WP pin controls the hardware locking feature of the device.
+Please refer to "Protection Commands and Features" on page 14 for more details on protection features and the WP pin.
 The WP pin is internally pulled-high and may be left floating if hardware controlled protection will not be used.
 However, it is recommended that the WP pin also be externally connected to V {CC} whenever possible.
 Low Input HOLD HOLD: The HOLD pin is used to temporarily pause serial communication without deselecting or resetting the device.
 While the HOLD pin is asserted, transitions on the SCK pin and data on the SI pin will be ignored, and the SO pin will be in a high-impedance state.
-The CS pin must be asserted, and the SCK pin must be in the low state in order for a Hold condition to start.
+The $\overline{\text{CS}}$ pin must be asserted, and the SCK pin must be in the low state in order for a Hold condition to start.
 A Hold condition pauses serial communication only and does not have an effect on internally self-timed operations such as a program or erase cycle.
-Please refer to "Hold" on page 26 for additional details on the Hold operation.
+Please refer to "Hold" on page 28 for additional details on the Hold operation.
 The HOLD pin is internally pulled-high and may be left floating if the Hold function will not be used.
 However, it is recommended that the HOLD pin also be externally connected to V {CC} whenever possible.
-Low Input V {CC} DEVICE POWER SUPPLY: The V{CC} pin is used to supply the source voltage to the device.
+Low Input V {cc} DEVICE POWER SUPPLY: The V{CC} pin is used to supply the source voltage to the device.
 Operations at invalid V{CC} voltages may produce spurious results and should not be attempted. - Power GND GROUND: The ground reference for the power supply.
 GND should be connected to the system ground. - Power